-The Society has an excellent library which has now been relocated (from January 2017) to its Research Centre at Abinger.
+The Society has an excellent library which is located at its Research Centre at Abinger.
 The Library not only contains a good collection of books and journals on archaeology and local history but is the only specialist lending library on these subjects in the county.
 Society members may borrow books, pamphlets and periodicals.
 There is also a large collection of research material which includes paintings, prints, maps, photographs, postcards, notebooks, scrapbooks and press cuttings which has now been moved to secure archival storage at the Surrey History Centre.

 Click on the following for more information:

 The Margary Room houses the main library which includes a large selection of books and pamphlets relating to archaeology, history and related subjects with particular emphasis on the historic County of Surrey.
 There is a major section devoted to local histories of Surrey, including all the major county histories and those of individual towns and villages.

 Current issues of county and national journals, local societies’ newsletters and bulletins are displayed here.
 In most cases back numbers are currently in storage and cannot be consulted at present.